ejeej/Math_Statistics/README.md

-# math-statistics
+# Home tasks from Statistics course at HSE

-Home tasks from Statistics course at HSE
+Here are my solutions for several home tasks on Statistics course at HSE (in Russian).